 Bread and butter pickles may be our all time favorite recipe for pickles.
-This old fashioned pickle recipe offers the perfect balance of sweet and sour, and may be the most delicious accompaniment to both sandwiches and burgers alike.
+This old fashioned pickle recipe offers the perfect balance of sweet and sour, and is the most delicious accompaniment to both sandwiches and burgers alike.

 This post may contain affiliate links at no additional cost to you.
 By making your purchases through the links on this website, IMSL may make a small percentage at no direct cost to you.
 IMSL only promotes products we use & truly believe in.
 Please refer to my Privacy & Disclosures for further information.
 IMSL thanks you for your support!